 Bersin & Associates Research classifies companies into one of four stages in their organization's leadership development maturity level.
-Just under one-half of U.S. companies have no leadership development programs or use an inconsistent approach.
-Approximately one-quarter (26 percent) have a focused or strategic approach to leadership development.
+Just under one-half of U.S. companies have no leadership development programs or use an inconsistent approach, but that represents a significant 10 percent improvement over the previous year's figure.
+Approximately one-quarter (26 percent) have a focused or strategic approach to leadership development - an increase over last year's figure of 17 percent.